 - Go to Settings >> scroll down, find and tap on Battery

-- On the Battery screen, wait for a few second for Battery Usage feature to load.
+- On the Battery screen, wait for a few seconds for the Battery Usage feature to load.
 Then, you will find the Battery Usage feature and some apps and services.

 - Tap the “Last 7 Days” to see the proportion of battery used by each app in the last 7 days.